inno-devops-labs/F23-intro-course-labs/lab4/DockerInstallation.md

 ```
 pip install docker
 ```
-Now as we have downloaded docker python package we can Verify the installation and get the version number of Docker by running as follow:
+Now as we have downloaded docker python package we can Verify the installation and get the version number of Docker by running the follwoing code:
    ```
 >>> python3
 >>> import docker